Axway/unified-catalog-migration/README.md

 ## Known limitations

-* Categories from Unified Catalog are not added as a Product Category
 * Tags from the Unified Catalog are not added to the product
 * No product visibility set based on the catalog item sharing
 * Product can be publish in only one Marketplace